What Minor Cannabinoids are the Most Popular? (Hint: CBC, CBN, CBG, and THCV)

 CBC’s full name is cannabichromene, and like CBD, it has no psychoactive effects.
 Only some plants contain CBC because the conditions that produce it result from a recessive gene.
 Although CBC is a rare cannabinoid, it is one of the most plentiful non-psychoactive compounds when it does occur.
 CBC is a product of cannabichromenic acid, which releases carbon dioxide over time or when heated to a high temperature to produce the cannabinoid.

 Research has mainly looked at how CBC interacts with cannabinoid receptors in the central nervous system.
 One potential benefit of CBC is that it causes the body to produce more anandamide, a natural endocannabinoid that elevates the mood.
-In addition, some animal studies have demonstrated that CBC reduces pain and inflammation.
-CBC has also been shown to inhibit the growth of gastrointestinal tumors in mice.3 One more potential benefit of this cannabinoid is that it improves the function of a certain type of neural stem cells, and it may be a key to preserving brain health and cognitive function.
+3

 What Is CBN?